Oussama-zs/ENIGMA/README.md

 - **No Installation Required**: The `.exe` file is a standalone program, so you don’t need to install Python or any other software.

 ### **Prefer Running the Python Script?**
 If you're comfortable with Python, you can also run the program directly from the source code.
-Check out the [Installation Instructions](#installation) for details.

----